lizageorge/learning-react/Notes/React - The Complete Guide.md

 ### Planning a React app
 - Step 1: Plan the Component Tree (initial version)
-    - start with a full UI (usually provided by the designer), and make an app component with a root layout component and pick out all the components necessary for that ([] if the UI includes a navbar, the layout component will have a navbar comp., with logo, navbar toggle and nav-items comp.s)
+    - start with a full UI (usually provided by the designer), and make an app component with a root/wrapper layout component and pick out all the components necessary for that ([] if the UI includes a navbar, the layout component will have a navbar comp., with logo, navbar toggle and nav-items comp.s)
 - Step 2: Plan application state/data
     - decide what data the application needs, and the component to manage that state ( [] the BurgerBuilder comp. should manage a state with an array of ingredients, total price, etc.)
 - Step 3: Plan which components should be stateless/statefull, what should the containers look like?